sun-yitao/SurfnStroll/README.md

 # Surf & Stroll

-An actual MOBILE browser - yitao
+An actual MOBILE browser.
+We enable users to surf the net while travelling to their destinations, seamlessly.

 ### Instructions